Amateur radio licensing in Thailand

 You should join RAST

 For general information on the licensing process you can contact RAST (see below) whose officers can give guidance and latest information.
 If you decide to apply for a licence it is strongly recommended that you become a member of RAST in which case more detailed information can be given to help you, including a necessary supporting letter.
-(Please click on this link to download an application form).
+Please right click on this link to download the application form or click on this link to fill out the form online and then you can send it to RAST by email.

 The NBTC does not deal with licence applications from overseas by post; personal visits have to be made to the their office in Bangkok.
 Application forms can be obtained from the NBTC, or from the RAST Special Activities Officer.
 You will also need two passport-sized photographs, a copy of your home country amateur radio licence, and photocopies of your Thai visa and the personal information page of your passport.